Master Gozo Shioda (1915–1994), was a Japanese martial artist, Aikido teacher and the founder of the Yoshinkan style of

 aikido techniques and principles.

-He later described this incident as his "aikido enlightenment", and stated that you could only truly appreciate what aikido was about once you had used it in a life-or-death situation such as this.
+He later described this incident as his "aikido enlightenment", and stated that you could only truly appreciate what aikido was about once you had used it in a life-or-death situation.

 Aikido Success Blueprint offers you unique tips on how to fast-track your skills to a completely new level.
 A massive collection and gold-mine of knowledge!